MaxTheil/repository_of_unwritten_code/README.md

 - Analysing Movie Data: 1.)
 Actors were not analysed.
 2.)
 Immaterial missings were dropped.
 However imputation might be better.

-- Query Twitter Data: work in progress
+- Query Twitter Data: 1.)
+Dog Age wasn't used for analysis.